kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ###### Test

-We can test new endpoint with the following URLs.
+We can test the new endpoint with the following URLs.

 Pagination:
 - localhost:8080/v1/customers/filtered?offset=1&limit=1